newrelic/sidecar/README.md

 With dynamic port bindings, Docker may then bind that to 32767 but Sidecar will know which service and port that belongs.

+**Health Checks**
-**All containers need to be started with two labels** defining how they are to be health checked.
+If you services are not checkable with the default settings, they need to have two Docker labels defining how they are to be health checked.
 To health check a service on port 9090 on the local system with an `HttpGet` check, for example, you would use the following labels:

 ```
 	HealthCheck=HttpGet